griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 **SqlDelight** [cashapp/sqldelight: Generates typesafe Kotlin APIs from Sql](https://github.com/cashapp/sqldelight)

 Summary
-* SQLDelight generates typesafe Kotlin APIs from your SQL statements
+* SqlDelight generates typesafe Kotlin APIs from your Sql statements
 * Check that all your Dml and Ddl are supported
-* SQLite (Postgres MySQL HSQL in development)
+* Sqlite (Postgres MySql HSql in development)
 * Jdbc and R2dbc supported
 * Schema first development from Sql statements
 * No annotations